netobserv/flowlogs-pipeline/docs/api.md

                  filter: the criterion to filter entries by
                      key: the key to match and filter by
                      value: the value to match and filter by
-                 valuekey: entry key from which to resolve metric value
+                 valueKey: entry key from which to resolve metric value
                  labels: labels to be associated with the metric
                  buckets: histogram buckets
          port: port number to expose "/metrics" endpoint
          prefix: prefix added to each metric name
-         expirytime: seconds of no-flow to wait before deleting prometheus data item
+         expiryTime: seconds of no-flow to wait before deleting prometheus data item
 </pre>
 ## Kafka encode API
 Following is the supported API format for kafka encode:

 <pre>
  kafka:
-         addr: address of kafka server
+         address: address of kafka server
          topic: kafka topic to write to
          balancer: (enum) one of the following:
              roundRobin: RoundRobin balancer